Investigatory Powers Act 2016

 The Investigatory Powers Act 2016 (c.
 25) (nicknamed the Snoopers' Charter) is an Act of the Parliament of the United Kingdom which received royal assent on 29 November 2016.
 Its different parts came into force on various dates from 30 December 2016.
 The Act comprehensively sets out and in limited respects expands the electronic surveillance powers of the British intelligence agencies and police.
 It also claims to improve the safeguards on the exercise of those powers.

+The Act was amended by the Investigatory Powers (Amendment) Act 2024, following a review by Lord Anderson of Ipswich, the person who originally proposed the Act.

 Drafting and scrutiny

 In 2014 the British government asked David Anderson, the Independent Reviewer of Terrorism Legislation, to review the operation and regulation of investigatory powers available to law enforcement and intelligence agencies, in particular the interception of communications and communications data, and to recommend change.
 This report was published in June 2015 and recommended a new law to clarify these powers.

 The Draft Investigatory Powers Bill was published in November 2015, with a large number of accompanying documents, and a Joint Committee of the House of Commons and House of Lords was established to scrutinise the draft bill.
 Some parts of the bill referring to bulk personal datasets came into effect in November 2015, before parliamentary scrutiny began.
 The Joint Committee published its pre-legislative scrutiny report in March 2016.
 The Government accepted the vast majority of its 198 recommendations, together with the recommendations of two other parliamentary committees that had scrutinised the draft Bill, and the revised bill was introduced in the House of Commons, where it was subject to debate by Members of Parliament.

 In March 2016 the House of Commons passed the Investigatory Powers Bill on its second reading by 281 votes to 15, moving the bill to the committee stage.
 The Labour Party and Scottish National Party abstained from the vote, while the Liberal Democrats voted against it.

-At the committee stage constitutional, technology, and human rights issues were examined.
+At the committee stage, constitutional matters, technology, and human rights issues were examined.
 The Labour Chair of the Joint Committee on Human Rights, Harriet Harman, said: